 Don’t just learn to manage.
 Learn to lead.

 Leaders at all levels of an organization can always be more effective.
-Understanding your talents and recognizing your undeveloped areas that may need bolstering sets the foundation to help you achieve your career goals.
-LDP is integrated in a way that is tailored and personalized to you.
-The underlying goal of leadership development is to help you learn, grow and develop your individual capacity as a leader no matter what function, industry, or current role you have or desire.
+We desire to help you better lead people and organizations in an ever changing and complex global environment.
+Tailored and personalized to you, the underlying goal of leadership development is to help you learn, grow and develop your individual capacity as a leader no matter what function, industry, or current role you have or desire.
+We believe understanding your talents and recognizing your undeveloped areas that may need bolstering sets the foundation to help you achieve your career and personal goals.

-Understand that leadership development can be a messy, confusing, and slow process.
-Be willing to put the time and effort needed to improve.
+We ask that you be willing to give the time and effort needed to improve.
 Like any feedback you receive, you determine what action you want to take and how much.
-If you are willing to invest in the process, you can attain your incremental goals and look back on the Executive MBA experience with a sense of personal achievement.
+If you are willing to invest in the process, you can attain your incremental goals and look back on the Executive MBA experience with an added sense of personal achievement.

-- What leadership skills do I need to be better at my current job?
+- What leadership skills would help you be more effective at your current job?
+For your next job?

-- How can I better influence those around me?
+- How can you better influence those around you?

-- What type of leader do I want to be?
+- What type of leader do you want to be?

-Working one-on-one with an Executive Coach may challenge your thinking around these types of questions, bring fresh perspectives on personal challenges, increase self-confidence or increase satisfaction with life and work.
+Working one-on-one with an executive coach may challenge your thinking around these types of questions.

-Take the Hogan Assessment which will help you glean insight into your strengths and challenges, how others may perceive you, and how you might manage yourself differently to achieve the goals you have set for yourself.
-You may also choose to engage people with whom you work closely to make the most of their insights and feedback on your performance through the Korn Ferry KF360 tool.
+As part of the dialogue, you can leverage one or both diagnostic assessment tools.
+The Hogan Assessment will help you glean insight into your strengths and challenges, how others may perceive you, as well as how you might manage yourself differently to achieve the goals you have set for yourself.
+You may also choose to engage people with whom you work closely to make the most of their insights and feedback through the Korn Ferry KF360 tool.

 They have helped me develop a better understanding of ways in which my personal style and characteristics, as well as the approaches I bring to problem-solving influence my efficacy as a leader.